Klaurx/SuperFuckUp/FINDING.md

 Requests whose `claimed` flag was never set to `true` still hold their `assets` value in `totalLockedAssets`.
 Once the vault drains, those entries can never be cleared through the normal claim path because `availableLiquidity` is zero.
 The accounting is permanently broken without direct governance intervention.

+An attacker controlling two receiver addresses can submit one small request at queue position N and one large request at position N+M.
+By lossy-claiming position N+M first with maxLossBps=10000, accClaimedAmount is inflated by the loss delta.
+This deflates reservedForPriorRequests for the N+M position, making vault liquidity accessible that would otherwise be blocked.
+If third-party requests occupy positions between N and N+M, those victims absorb the shortage.
+The attacker's net loss equals the accepted loss on the large claim; the net gain is early access to liquidity that should be reserved for others.
+Whether this is net-positive depends on queue depth and timing, but the structural ability to drain victim-reserved liquidity is unconditional given authorized access to redeem().

 ---

 ## Concrete numbers from the PoC